-Travel between Paris, Marseille, Zurich, Bern and Geneva without stops… France and Switzerland are closer than you think with TGV Lyria and SNCB Europe.
+Travel between Paris, Marseille, Zurich, Bern and Geneva without stops… France and Switzerland are closer than you think with TGV Lyria and SNCB International.

 The TGV Lyria bar carriage is open to all passengers, offering a wide array of nibbles, snacks, salads and warm and cold meals, as well as hot and cold drinks.
 The on-board bar specialises in French and Swiss cuisine and wine.
 A tip for the gourmands: it’s Happy Hour between 17.00 and 21.00 on TGV Lyria!
 Here, you can also purchase tickets for the Paris Metro.

 The family compartments are located in second class coaches.
 This 4-person face-to-face seating area is separated from the rest of the coach by a glass panel.
 The fold-down table and seats allow you to free up space to stow a pushchair.
 A baby-changing area is located close to each Family Area.

 To reserve a family area (subject to availability), simply request one when booking.
 You can do this at any SNCB International station, via the SNCB International Contact Centre or at your travel agency.

 For most high-speed trains (notably Thalys, Eurostar, TGV INOUI, TGV Lyria and ICE), the cheapest fares are available in limited quantities.
 So to benefit from the best prices, we suggest you avoid peak times and book your journey as far ahead as possible.